Ivo-Evans/blog/readme.md

 ## About the blog and author

 This is a statically generated site written entirely by me.
-To maintain it, I wrote a Ruby program called content-management.rb
+To maintain it, I wrote a Ruby program called content-management.rb.
+Note that this program is made for Linux.

 The aim of the site is to give beginners advice on fundamental topics in programming.
 I myself am not an expert (hence the title, a pun on the fact that I have learnt important information, but only a 'bit' of it).
 However, I do not think that my relative inexperience makes me less qualified to advise beginners.
 Rather, I think it makes me more qualified, because those who are advanced in a field often take certain details for granted - things that a beginner just doesn't know, or has to guess at.
 The best teacher can be somebody who is just a little further on from the learner, and who can remember the unique challenges facing the learner.
 That is a role that - I hope - I will be able to fill.